victoramsantos/netflix-backend/movies/README.md

 # Movies

 The **movies** microservice take account of the movie domain.
 Their APIs answer questions about movie details, genders of movies and searchs for movies.
+Its database is built by the [movie scraper](./movie-scraper) which reads our IMDB dataset and populate the movies' database.

 ## APIs
 - GET /movies